 Please enjoy the fruits of my labor, at your leisure.

 This is a bummer.
 Torry Castellano (aka “Donna C”), drummer for The Donnas, has been forced to quit the band and completely retire from playing drums due to a chronic, severe shoulder injury.
 I interviewed Torry several years ago and she was lots of fun.
 This is really a shame, as not only are The Donnas an awesome band, but I know how passionate drummers are about their craft.
-No one wants to be forced into retirement due to an injury, but the personal injury attorneys know what they are doing; faced with having to choose living without pain over pursuing your art.
+No one wants to be forced into retirement due to an injury, but her decision makes sense considering that she was faced with having to choose living without pain over pursuing her art.
 You can read Torry’s heart-felt statement to her fans at this link.
-Good luck Torry, you will always continue to rock in my book.
+Good luck Torry, you will always continue to rock in my book!

 “If U2 were an American garage band with an ultra dry wit, they’d probably sound a lot like The Volunteers.”
 It’s too bad this NYC band from the School of Rawk with a ‘W’ only has one song posted on Starpolish, because “So Deep For So Cheap” rocks hard enough to crack a skull and has a firm enough grasp on the true beauty of sarcastic irony to pull off the delightfully audacious lyric “Even God likes bitches and booze.”
 The band’s hilarious website boasts “The Volunteers is the album you have been waiting your entire life for.”
 I’ll buy that.”